Azure Files scalability and performance targets

 |Maximum pathname component (in the path \A\B\C\D, each letter is a component)||255 characters||255 characters|

-* Default on standard file shares is 5 TiB, see Enable and create large file shares for the details on how to increase the standard file shares scale up to 100 TiB.
+2 Default on standard file shares is 5 TiB, see Create an Azure file share for the details on how to create file shares with 100 TiB size and increase existing standard file shares up to 100 TiB.

 Azure File Sync scale targets